-A rate "lock" or "commitment" is a promise from the lender to lock in a particular interest rate and a specific number of points for you for a certain period while your application is processed.
-This ensures that your interest rate cannot get higher during the application process.
+A rate "lock" or "commitment" is a lender's promise to set a specific interest rate and a certain number of points for you for a certain period of time while your application is processed.
+This prevents you from working through your entire application process and finding out at the end that your interest rate has gotten higher.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.